Uri Ben Baruch: Immigration to Israel

 The Jewish Agency requested Baruch to become an example and immigrate to Israel in order to get the rest of the Beta Israel community to follow him.
-Baruch initially refused the request and claimed that the supreme leader must remain in Ethiopia until the last Jew leave and that only then he would be capable of leaving.
-After pressure and persuasion from the Israeli establishment Baruch decided to emigrate to Israel as he passed the community's leadership in Ethiopia to his son Yair Berhan.
+Baruch initially refused the request and claimed that the supreme leader must remain in Ethiopia until the last Jew left and that only then he would be capable of leaving.
+After pressure and persuasion from the Israeli establishment, Baruch decided to emigrate to Israel in August 1977, passing the community's leadership in Ethiopia to his son.

-Baruch immigrated to Israel in August 1977.

-In Israel Baruch continued to work for bringing the rest of the Beta Israel community to Israel.
-Among various efforts, he met with the then Chief Rabbi Ovadia Yosef and other officials in an attempt to promote the immigration of the rest of the beta Israel community to Israel.
-During his old age he lived to see one of biggest Beta Israel immigration to Israel which took place during the 1980s.
+Having made aliyah, Baruch endeavored to bring the rest of his community to Israel.
+Among various efforts, he met with then-Chief Rabbi Ovadia Yosef and other officials in an attempt to promote continued immigration efforts.
+During his old age, he saw one of the biggest Beta Israel immigration waves to Israel take place in the early 80s.

 Baruch died on December 21, 1984.